Trade directory · Columbus metro · Georgia

 Licensing Requirements

-Georgia requires Structural Pest Control Operator License through GA Department of Agriculture.
-Must pass written exam covering pest biology, pesticide application, and safety.
-Continuing education: 6 hours annually.
-Technicians need Certified Applicator License.
-Business license also required.
+Georgia requires Structural Pest Control License through GA Department of Agriculture.
+Must pass written exam covering pest identification, chemical application, and safety protocols.
+Category 7A for general pest control, 7F for fumigation.
+Requires 10 hours continuing education every 3 years for renewal.
+Individual technician certification also required.

 §2